sstucki/f-omega-int-agda/README.md

 The Agda mechanization
 ----------------------

 The theory has been mechanized in [Agda](https://github.com/agda/agda) and makes heavy use of the [Agda standard library](https://github.com/agda/agda-stdlib).
-The code in this repository has been type-checked using Agda 2.5.1.
+The code in this repository has been type-checked using Agda 2.5.2 and version 0.13 of the Agda standard library.
 The latest versions of the Agda distribution and standard library, along with setup instructions, can be found at

  * https://github.com/agda/agda
  * https://github.com/agda/agda-stdlib